anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

     // "stressful" may be too vague

 - Noble Soul
-    - +2DR when lying.
+    - Lose 1 omen when lying, 3 max omens.
-    - -5DR when being truthful.
+    - Lying tests are always successful.

 - Tempered mind (brave guy thing): You prefer looking death in the eyes instead of hiding like a coward.
     - You don't roll morale and can't be demoralized.